qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Spontaneous trait transfer**: listeners tend to associate what the talker say to the talker, even when talker is talking about another person:

-- If you praise another person, the listeners tend to think that you are good.
+- If you praise another person, the listeners tend to subcounciously think that you are also good.
-- If you say something bad about another person, the listeners tend to think that you are also bad.
+- If you say something bad about another person, the listeners tend to subcounciously think you are also bad.

 Flattering subcounciously increase favorability, even when knowing it's flattering (this even applies to sycophant AI).
 Saying harsh criticism subcounciously reduce favorability, even when knowing the criticism is beneficial.
 Placebo still works even when knowing it's placebo.